 * Denotes inactive organizations seeking interested leaders.

-For information on an existing club or forming a new club, contact the Coordinator of Student Activities and Program Development, Donna Rhodes at 717-749-6057 or email email@example.com.
-A complete club list with contact information is available in the Wiestling Student Center.
+For information about an existing club or to form a new club, contact the Coordinator of Student Activities and Program Development Donna Rhodes at 717-749-6057 or stop by the office, located on the first floor of Wiestling Student Center or email email@example.com.
+A complete club list with contact information is available in the Wiestling Student Center!
 Join a club today!

 - Student Affairs Departments